mroach/newsie/README.md

 -------------

 News APIs require authentication, usually with a simple API key/token.
-Check the documentation for each provider and the configuration provider `Newsie.ProviderConfig`.
+Check the documentation for each provider and the configuration provider `Newsie.Config`.

 Configuration can be set with Elixir application config or with environment variables.